x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

     ![Outlook account settings](../../media/outlook_mobile_intune_5.png)

+## S/MIME scenarios

+On enrolled devices, Outlook for iOS supports automated certificate delivery and app configuration settings that enables or disables S/MIME in the app and whether the user can adjust the setting.
+For more information on how to deploy these settings via Microsoft Endpoint Manager, see [Sensitivity labeling and protection in Outlook for iOS and Android](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android).
+For more information on the configuration keys, see [Configuration keys](#configuration-keys).

 ## Data protection scenarios

-Outlook for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Intune with an Intune App Protection Policy applied:
+Outlook for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Microsoft Endpoint Manager with an Intune App Protection Policy applied:

 - Managing the use of wearable technology